 Gone are the days of a basic chisel and hammer.
 Present day furniture manufacturing businesses operate highly complex processes that need to consider the hem and haw of demand and trends.
 IKEA will never let furniture manufactures sleep at night as the company remains at the top of their game.
-But technology has played a part in its success as IKEA, one of Forbes World’s most valuable brand successfully rolled out an ERP solution for its franchise in Hong Kong and Taiwan in 2007.
+But technology has played a part in its success as IKEA, one of Forbes World’s most valuable brand successfully rolled out an ERP Solution for Furniture industry i.e. for its franchise in Hong Kong and Taiwan in 2007.

 On a positive note, global GDP will grow at a robust 4% and this is good news for real estate and furniture industry performance.